google/WebFundamentals/src/content/en/fundamentals/design-and-ux/responsive/images.md

 You can reduce image file size considerably by "post-processing" the images after saving.
 There are a number of tools for image compression&mdash;lossy and lossless, online, GUI, command line.
-Where possible, it's best to try automating image optimization so that it's a first-class citizen in your workflow.
+Where possible, it's best to try automating image optimization so that it's a built-in to your workflow.

 Several tools are available that perform further, lossless compression on `JPG`